avuko/aiki/README.md

 >  氣
 >  : *ki - spirit*

+aiki.go functionality:

+ - Pretend to be a SSH service.
+ - Bots will try to log in with a username and password.
+ - Automatically try to log in to the attacking system's SSH service using the same username and password.

 For the complete background story to aiki.go, please see the [European Cyber Security Perspectives 2017, page 28-31](https://corporate.kpn.com/web/file?uuid=19ded687-0a42-469d-93b1-6f955de73f95&owner=9ec5bf96-ba39-4279-b0ea-370b7cd47698&contentid=5406).